3meters/proxibase/readme.md

 Converts dates stored in miliseconds since 1970 to UTC-formated strings

     ?refs='name'|true|fieldExpr
 For any fields in the document of the form _<key> which equals the _id field of another collection, add a field to the result named <key> which includes the value of the named field from the referenced collection.
-Set true to include the referenced document as a nested object under <key>.
+Set true to include the referenced document as a nested object under <key>.  refs='name' is the most common setting.
+For all documents with a _owner field, it will ad a field called owner that is equal to name of the owning user.

 ### POST Rules:
 1. Set req.headers.content-type to 'application/json'